mxxo/rgmsh/README.md

 Place all dynamic library `.so` files where the linker can find them.

 ### Windows
 Gmsh is built by MinGW on Windows, not the Visual Studio toolchain.

-This means the easiest way to link your Rust programs to Gmsh is using the `x86_64-pc-windows-gnu` target and `stable-gnu` toolchain.
+Because of ABI differences, the easiest way to link your Rust programs to Gmsh is to use the `x86_64-pc-windows-gnu` target and `stable-gnu` toolchain.
 ```shell
 rustup default stable-gnu
 ```